Dawem/EasyClicker/README.md

   - `First`: Clicks only the very first matched element in the DOM.
   - `Last`: Clicks only the last matched element.
   - `All`: Simultaneously clicks every single element that matches.
+  - `Nth Option`: Clicks the specific matched element at the 1-based index (whole number) provided by you (e.g., `1` for the first element, `2` for the second).
-- **Interval**: Assign a specific timer (e.g., 500ms) for this element.
+- **Interval**: Assign a specific timer (e.g., 5.0s) for this element.
 If left blank, it defaults to the global interval setting at the top of the interface.

 ### 3. Run Modes